 I love this tomato and cucumber salad because it fits all diets.
 Whether you’re doing Keto, Atkins, Whole30, Weight Watchers, or Paleo, it’s full of clean ingredients.

 This salad is a great alternative to the same old, boring lettuce style salad.
-But I often have it as a lunch.
-If you need something heavier as a meal, try adding avocado, shrimp and/or feta cheese (if you aren’t doing paleo).
+I often have it as a lunch.
+If you need something heavier as a meal, try adding avocado, olives, shrimp and/or feta cheese (if you aren’t doing paleo).
+I’ve even added it to Quinoa!

 Crisp cucumber and juicy tomato make this delicious summer salad.
 Similar to a Greek Salad, this recipes calls for all natural ingredients If you aren’t following a paleo diet and would like it to be more filling, you may add a half cup of feta cheese